Building a fast and functional Drupal website

 Site speed case study

-is an example of a mission critical site where solid performance and functionality under “peak” loads was critical.
+The DHHS Emergency Relief site is an example of a mission critical site where solid performance and functionality under “peak” loads was critical.
 During bushfire season or an emergency incident, this site needs to seamlessly handle an extreme increase in user traffic.
 In this case, Salsa Digital needed to understand volumetrics and performance test the system against these loads to confirm the site’s expected response times.
 Salsa pushed the stress testing of this system to identify the “breaking point” and thus communicate accordingly with DHHS to allow management to understand and accept the risk of the site’s limitations.

 User experience is paramount, and speed is an important factor in a positive user experience.
 Keeping in mind the above will help deliver the fastest site possible.